Mpprobst/SSNFS/README.md

 ## LIMITATIONS
 - the client assumes input will always be correct. it assumes that when an operation requires a file descriptor, that an integer will be entered and not some character or other variable type. if incorrect variable types are given, the request will likely not work as intended, but undesirable side effects may occur as these cases are not handled.
+- there is an issue where the last byte of a file cannot be read.